Deepseek-APIs/deepseek-mpi/docs/cli.md

 | `--readline` / `--no-readline` | Toggle the GNU Readline prompt used when the TUI is disabled. |
 | `--repl` | Keep `deepseek_mpi` running in an interactive REPL; previous prompts/responses are threaded into the next prompt. |

+In both the ncurses TUI and the Readline REPL, finish your payload by typing a single `.` on its own line.
+The buffer syncs immediately after that terminator.

 ## API Provider & Authentication

 | Flag | Description |